fredrikekelund/grav-plugin-resize-images/README.md

 > Resize images at upload time in the Grav admin

-Grav has some nifty built-in image editing features through the use of [Gregwar/Image](https://github.com/Gregwar/Image).
-What it doesn't yet support natively, though, is to automatically generate responsive image alternatives as images are uploaded.
+Grav provides some nifty built-in image editing features through the use of [Gregwar/Image](https://github.com/Gregwar/Image).
+But there's no native support yet for automatically generating responsive image alternatives as images are uploaded in the admin.
 This plugin fixes that!
 It will automatically resize images that are uploaded through the [Grav admin](https://github.com/getgrav/grav-plugin-admin) to a set of predetermined widths.
 This means improved performance for Grav, and less manual resizing work for you.
 Win-win!